Sarah-Cameron/cnvfinder/README.md

 ## Usage

 > [!NOTE]
 > If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/get_started/environment_setup/overview) on how to set up Nextflow.
-Make sure to test your setup with `-profile test` before running on real data.
+Then git clone this repository.

 ### Input data